Contextual Refinement of Higher-Order Concurrent Probabilistic Programs (Extended Version): Semantic Model and Soundness

 We subsequently perform a case split on whether $\expr_1$ is a value.
 If it is, we do a view shift $\pvs[\emptyset][\top]$ where we re-establish all invariants, return the updated state interpretation and prove that $\expr_1$ satisfies the postcondition $\pred$.
-Otherwise, we prove a program step precondition $\progStepl{(\expr_{1}, \state_{2})}{\cfg_{2}}{\err_{2}}\{\dots\}$.
+Otherwise, we prove a \emph{program-coupling} precondition $\progStepl{(\expr_{1}, \state_{2})}{\cfg_{2}}{\err_{2}}\{\dots\}$.
 As before, we explain the details of this precondition later, but for now one can think of it as a precondition similar to that of $\specStepp$, but it allows us to also take an actual step on the configuration $(\expr_1, \state_2)$ to obtain resulting expression $\expr_2$, state $\state_3$, a list of forked expressions $l$, and resulting error budget $\err_3$.
-We then prove another $\specStepp$ precondition, which can be ignored here and is only needed for certain invariant opening properties not presented in this paper.
+We then prove another $\specStepp$ precondition \diffred{(which can be ignored here and is only needed to establish \ruleref{ht-inv-open})}.
 We finally re-establish all invariants through the view shift $\pvs[\emptyset][\top]$ and return the newly updated state interpretation, prove that $\wpre{\expr_2}{\pred}$ holds, and show that all forked expressions are safe to execute, i.e.~$\wpre{\expr'}{\TRUE}$ for every expression $\expr'$ in the list $l$.

-\paragraph{Coupling Preconditions} We now turn our attention to the spec-coupling and program-coupling preconditions.
-We first present two auxiliary definitions.
+\paragraph{Coupling Preconditions} We now turn our attention to the spec-coupling ($\specStepp$) and program-coupling ($\progStepp$) preconditions. \diffred{At a high level, these preconditions are defined with FIsches that satisfy coupling properties, which then become the building blocks to be ``pieced together'' in the proof of the adequacy theorem (\cref{thm:adequacy}). }